JustKesha/discord-voice-status/README.md

 #### Getting Device Index

 Device index is a number from 0-N, where N is the total number of devices connected.
+How to find:

 ##### Windows

-1. Rmk on the sound icon (bottom right)
+1. Right-click on the sound icon in your taskbar
 2. Choose "Sounds", then "Recording"
 3. Find your active microphone
 4. Under the name you will find controller information, like so:<br>